What is OpenAI? GANs vs. VAEs: What is the best generative AI approach?

 GAN examples

-• Creating realistic animal images.
+• Generating realistic animal images.
 GANs can also generate realistic images of animals.
 For example, BigGAN, a GAN model developed by Google researchers, can produce high-quality images of animals such as birds and dogs.

-• Generating realistic three-dimensional (3D) objects.
+• Generating realistic 3D objects.
 GANs are also capable of producing actual 3D objects.
-For example, researchers at Massachusetts Institute of Technology have created 3D models of chairs and other furniture that appear to have been created by people using GANs.
+For example, researchers at MIT have used GANs to create 3D models of chairs and other furniture that appear to have been created by people.
 These models can be applied to architectural visualization or video games.

-Both convolutional neural networks (CNNs) and recurrent neural networks (RNNs) have played a big role in the advancement of AI.
+Both convolutional neural networks and recurrent neural networks have played a big role in the advancement of AI.
 Learn how CNNs and RNNs differ from each other and explore their strengths and weaknesses.

-This was last updated in March 2023
+This was last updated in October 2024

-Continue Reading About generative adversarial network (GAN)
+Continue Reading About What is a generative adversarial network (GAN)?

-Dig Deeper on Machine learning platforms
+Dig Deeper on AI infrastructure